farhanma/hpe/docs/shaheen2/trimming/README.md

 $ screen -x <pid>.sockname
 # or you can your trimming id
 $ VAR=`screen -ls | grep trimming | awk '{print $1}'` && screen -x $VAR
+# or you can just do
+$ screen -x # which will attach to your recent screen session created

 # run xtvrmscreen iterations
 $ ./xtvrmscreen -s smw2 -c <blade_id0>,<blade_id1>,...,<blade_idn>